mikededo/.dotfiles/README.md

 Currently using a minimally modified [NvChad](https://github.com/NvChad/NvChad) set up.
 The goal is to add the plugins required in order to make it fully functional both for front and back end development.

-## Other

-Since this set up is intended to be used